DanThePoggers/Laddr/README.md

 ### Extensibility
 - **Custom tools** — Add any Python function as an agent tool with `@tool` decorator
+- **Override system tools** — Extend delegation and storage with your own implementations
-- **LLM agnostic** — Works with Gemini, OpenAI, Anthropic, Groq, and local models
+- **LLM agnostic** — Works with Gemini, OpenAI, Anthropic, Groq, Ollama, and local models
 - **Pluggable backends** — Swap Redis, PostgreSQL, or storage providers easily

 ---